OrdinaryMagician/aliceinuserland/README.md

 ## Coding style

 If you have any complaints about my coding style, you can send them to /dev/null, thank you very much.

-If I had gone with a license such as the ULS you would've been required by law to NOT criticize my coding style, but I think that's probably too mean.
-Besides, the ULS isn't even a serious license.